gregothebyteknight/mirror/README.md

 In addition, we will use the beta distribution to determine the statistical law  (`beta.fit`)

+As a second approximation, a separate function (`analytical_pdf`) was written which used the Bayes rule to determine the true marginal distribution of r.

 To compare the two selected approximations, we use the AIC metric, with the code to compute MLE:
 ```python
 mle_beta = np.sum(beta.logpdf(r, a = a, b = b, loc = loc, scale = scale)) # on the whole r dataset